asdf-format/asdf/docs/asdf/features.rst

 Core Features
 *************

+This section discusses the core features of the ASDF data format, and provides examples and use cases that are specific to the Python implementation.

 Data Model
 ==========

 The fundamental data object in ASDF is the ``tree``, which is a nested combination of basic data structures: dictionaries, lists, strings and numbers.
 The top-level tree object behaves like a Python dictionary and supports arbitrary nesting of data structures.
+For simple examples of creating and reading trees, see :ref:`overview`.

 One of the key features of ASDF is its ability to serialize Numpy arrays.
 This is discussed in detail in :ref:`array-data`.